Getting Started

 11

-// Register a batch handler
+// Register a batch handler globally

-consumer.RegisterBatchHandler("bulk-process", func(msgs []types.Message) error {
+types.RegisterBatchHandler("bulk-process", func(ctx context.Context, msgs []types.Message) error {

 log.Printf("Processing batch of %d messages", len(msgs))